-The Denver Post said in an editorial this morning it is “thrilled” the city remains committed to improving and adding to safer infrastructure for cyclists.
+The Denver Post said in a Sunday morning editorial it is “thrilled” the city remains committed to improving and adding to safer infrastructure for cyclists.

 It spent the next several paragraphs with cautions, “questioning the wisdom” of plans for such improvements on Broadway, and saying the city shouldn’t be “spineless in this matter.”
 Then it wound up being spineless: